Furkan-rgb/superbar/README.md

 Superbar is licensed under GPL-2.0-or-later — see [LICENSE](LICENSE).

-Superbar is built for GNOME Shell and uses GNOME platform APIs.
-Weather, dictionary, and currency features use Open-Meteo (`open-meteo.com`), Free Dictionary API (`dictionaryapi.dev`), and Frankfurter (`frankfurter.app`).
-Clipboard history uses GNOME Shell clipboard access and is declared in `metadata.json`.
+Superbar uses GNOME Shell APIs, including clipboard access.
+Weather data comes from Open-Meteo (`open-meteo.com`), definitions from Free Dictionary API (`dictionaryapi.dev`), and exchange rates from Frankfurter (`frankfurter.app`).
+These services and clipboard access are also declared in `metadata.json`.